biteback/bizmodel/hypotheses/Solution.md

-Insect-based food is a low-carbon alternative to meat.
+Insect-based food is a low-carbon alternative **choice** to meat.
 You can reduce your footprint without tightening your belt.

 Familiarize w/ Bugs
 Avoid evoking gross; abstract